HicaroD/QuickEmail/README.md

 First of all, you need to allow less secure app in your Gmail configuration.
 In order to do that, click [here](https://myaccount.google.com/), click on "Security" in the left side, scroll down until "Less secure app access".
 After you find it, click on it and enable that feature.
 Otherwise, Gmail wouldn't allow you to send e-mail using QuickEmail.

 After run any command, the program will ask you two things: e-mail and password.
 Your password will not be showed in the console while you type.
-After that, please check your "Sent" e-mails to make sure that everything was sent successfully.
+After that, if you see "Operation successfully completed!", everything worked fine, but please check your "Sent" e-mails to make sure.

 1. **Send a simple e-mail**

     ```
-    QuickEmail -from "Hicaro" -topic "The topic of your e-mail" -send "Your message" -to "Recipient's email"
+    QuickEmail -from "Your name" -topic "The topic of your e-mail" -send "The message" -to "Recipient's email"
+    ```

+2. **Send an e-mail to multiple recipients**

+The command is basically the same, but in the `to` flag, you have to separate the recipient's e-mails with a semicolon.
+    ```
+    ./QuickEmail -from "Your name" -topic "The topic of your e-mail" -send "The message" -to "example1@gmail.com;example2@gmail.com"
     ```

 ## Help